Financial Institutions

 HSA deposits continue to grow

 A mature HSA market has never experienced a high federal funds rate.
 Introduced in 2003 by the Medicare Modernization Act, HSAs have grown steadily year over year.
-With qualified expenses for withdrawals, HSAs offer today's banks the promise of low-cost, sticky deposits.
+With qualified expenses for withdrawals, HSAs offer today's banks the promise of low-cost, enduring deposits.

 What's blocking banks from offering HSAs to employers?